RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: RoboWM-Bench

 \subsection{Benchmark Overview}

-We introduce RoboWM-Bench, a benchmark for evaluating video world models through embodiment-grounded validation.
-RoboWM-Bench treats physical executability as a principled and measurable criterion for generated videos, and supports evaluation on both human-hand and robotic manipulation scenarios.
-Given an initial scene observation and a task description, a world model predicts a future manipulation video.
-The embodied behaviors depicted in the video are then converted into executable action sequences through video-to-action mappings (Section~\ref{subsec:action_extraction}).
-To enable consistent and reproducible evaluation, the corresponding real-world scenario is reconstructed in simulation via a real-to-sim pipeline, where the extracted actions are executed (Section~\ref{subsec:real2sim}).
-RoboWM-Bench defines a suite of manipulation tasks spanning diverse object properties and interaction regimes (Section~\ref{subsec:task}).
-Executability is determined by whether the executed actions accomplish the intended manipulation objective (Section~\ref{subsec:evaluation}).
+We introduce RoboWM-Bench, a benchmark for evaluating video world models through embodiment-grounded validation, as illustrated in Figure~\ref{fig:framework}.
+RoboWM-Bench treats physical executability as a measurable criterion by testing whether behaviors inferred from generated videos can complete manipulation tasks when executed.
+First, RoboWM-Bench provides standardized simulation environments for reproducible evaluation, covering both simulation-native scenarios and real-to-sim reconstructions of real-world scenes (Section~\ref{subsec:real2sim}).
+Given an initial scene observation and a task description, a video world model predicts a future manipulation video in either a human-hand or robotic setting.
+The benchmark then provides video-to-action interfaces that convert the generated videos into action sequences, which are executed in the corresponding simulation environments (Section~\ref{subsec:action_extraction}).
+Finally, RoboWM-Bench defines a diverse manipulation task suite spanning different object properties, interaction regimes, and temporal horizons (Section~\ref{subsec:task}), and evaluates executability through step-level verification and final task-level success (Section~\ref{subsec:evaluation}).